johnpancoast/.idea/README.md

     cd .idea/
     git init
     git remote add origin git@github.com:johnpancoast/.idea.git
-    git fetch
-    git merge origin/master # assuming no file conflicts
+    git pull origin/master
     ```
-* Re-open the project. *`Idea` seems to load the templates on open and save them
-  into memory so the files will be overritten with whatever you create in
-  IDE.
-It's better just to close the project when dealing with the template
-  files IMO.*.
+* Re-open the project (ignore message in IDE about new git repo).
 * In the IDE go to `[settings] > Editor > File and Code Templates`.
-* Change the `Schema` option to "Project".
+* Change the `Schema` option to "Project" (the option is up top, to the right).
 * Select the `Include` tab.
 * Select the `Settings` include file and edit the settings for your project.